 He wants us to follow Him, and His example.

-To be like Christ, is to be part of His body.
-That’s why the Bride of Christ (the true church, body of believers) is called the Body of Christ.
-When Christ shed His blood for us, He not only gave us forgiveness when we confess our sins, but through salvation He became a part of all believers.
+To be like Christ is to be part of His body.
+That’s why the Bride of Christ (the true church, a body of believers) is called the Body of Christ.
+When Christ shed His blood for us, He not only gave us forgiveness when we confess our sins but through salvation, He became a part of all believers.

 That’s because our body became a temple for the Holy Spirit.